AsyncBanana/Serenity-Editor/README.md

+# Contributing

+To learn more about contributing to this project, take a look at [CONTRIBUTING.md](https://github.com/AsyncBanana/Serenity-Editor/blob/master/CONTRIBUTING.md).

 # Roadmap

-- Build landing page

 - Document usage more